Alcoholism in Military Veterans

 If you are experiencing the signs of alcoholism, such as an inability to stop despite a desire to do so, seek out professional treatment.
 Attempting to detox from alcohol on your own is so dangerous it can actually threaten your life.
 Alcohol addiction treatment in Orange County can provide Veterans with a safe environment in which to withdraw from alcohol and seek ongoing care.

-Laguna Treatment Hospital is part of the VA’s community care network and offers a Salute to Recovery program designed to meet the specific needs of the Veteran community.
+Laguna Treatment Center is part of the VA’s community care network and offers a Veterans program designed to meet the specific needs of the Veteran community.
 At Laguna, we understand that many Veterans struggle with both addiction and one or more mental health issue.

 Veterans need integrated care for all the problems they are experiencing in order to achieve lasting recovery, which is why our Veterans’ programs provide co-occurring disorder treatment, with a specialized focus on topics that matter to Veterans and therapies that address issues such as trauma.